Research

 I decompose the durable good consumption increase during 2020-2021 using a household production model with working-from-home.
 Durable good consumption is susceptible to business cycles; in past recessions, durable good consumption either decreased or slowed down.
 However, durable good consumption was very robust during and after the COVID-19 pandemic.
 I build a household production model with working from home and estimate the model using a Bayesian approach.
 Using Kalman smoother, we can then decompose the increase in durable good consumption into different channels.
 Working from home can account for up to one-third of the durable good consumption increase, and substitution between nondurable and durable can account for another one-third of the increase.

-The effect of Trucking industry Deregulation on Truck Drivers’ Wage
+The Effect of Trucking industry Deregulation on Truck Drivers’ Wages

 [paper]